Information for students

 All appointments should be made out of school time.
 If you have an unavoidable appointment such as at the hospital, you must bring in a note from a parent and a copy of the medical letter.
 All notes must be signed by your Head of Learning first thing in the morning before school.
 Students must sign out of school at reception.
 A parent or carer must collect you from school and sign you out.
 You are expected to be in school before and after any appointment, allowing for travelling time.

-Assemblies take place every week on a Wednesday at 14:40 to 15:00.
+Assemblies take place every week.
+Year 7 and Year 9 are scheduled for a Wednesday at 14:50 to 15:20 and Year 8 and Year 10 start at the same time but on a Thursday.
 The assembly focuses on our key values and ‘The Big Question’.
-Assemblies are delivered by the Head of Learning, a member of Leadership Group or another member of staff.
+Assemblies are delivered by the Head of Learning, a member of the Leadership Group and occasionally an external speaker is invited to deliver a particular topic.
 Students are often asked to participate by stating their appreciation for a member of staff using SHAPE (acronym to support effective oracy).
-Students are expected to sit with their class class using ‘SLANT’.
-This is a quiet time for reflection and participation.
+Students are expected to sit with their class using ‘SLANT’.
+This is a quiet time for reflection and participation and successes, for both learning and other personal achievements, are celebrated with individual student awards.

 You are expected to be present in school every day.
 You should only be off school if you are very ill.
 If you are ill, it should be a rare occurrence*.
 Anyone who takes a lot of time off school misses out on learning and it affects their grades and life chances.
 Phone calls must be made to the absence line each and every day you are absent from school.
 A parent who does not make sure their child has good attendance is referred to the Local Authority and faces fines and can possibly be taken to court.
 Holidays are not permitted in school time.